 And the best way they could think to do this was to bomb Japanese cities to smithereens, killing civilians and (hopefully) pushing them to get their leaders to sue for peace.

-In March of 1945, US bombers dropped more than 1,600 bombs on Tokyo, lighting the nation’s capital on fire and killing more than 100,000 people in a single night.
+In March of 1945, United States bombers dropped more than 1,600 bombs on Tokyo, lighting the nation’s capital on fire and killing more than 100,000 people in a single night.

 Insanely, this massive loss of human life did not seem to phase Japanese leadership, many of whom believed death (not their own, obviously, but those of Japanese subjects) was the ultimate sacrifice to be made for the emperor.